Super Bowl LV: Impact of the COVID-19 pandemic

 As of the start of the 2020 NFL season, the league had forbidden on-field entertainment, such as halftime shows and national anthem performances at games with fans.
 These elements, which have historically been cornerstones of the Super Bowl entertainment, would have been produced off-site had restrictions remained in place.
 In case a COVID-19 outbreak forced the postponements of regular season and playoff games, the league stated that Super Bowl LV could have been delayed as far as February 28.

-The state of Florida removed capacity restrictions for sporting events in October, although the three Florida-based teams have voluntarily maintained 20–25 percent capacity limits.
+The state of Florida removed capacity restrictions for sporting events in October, although the three Florida-based teams have voluntarily maintained 20–25% capacity limits.
 As of late October 2020, the NFL was planning a minimum attendance of 20% of capacity, in hopes that a larger capacity would be possible by game day.

 On January 22, 2021, the NFL had originally announced that the game would have 22,000 fans in attendance, 7,500 of whom would be health care workers who had received a COVID-19 vaccine, primarily from the Tampa and central Florida region.
 The NFL also filled in the empty seats by selling 30,000 cardboard cutouts to fans.
 On February 2, the league increased the expected attendance to 25,000.
 Super Bowl LV was the least-attended NFL championship game since 1949, where 22,245 attended because of weather.

 NFL protocols for the 2020 season required that the closest rows of seats be blocked with tarps to reduce spectator proximity to the field.
 For the Super Bowl, they were covered with additional LED video boards.

 The traditional events held during Super Bowl week were significantly reduced.
 Capacity at the Super Bowl Experience at Julian B. Lane Riverfront Park was limited due to health and safety protocols.
 Instead of holding practices and participating in media events during the entire week in the Super Bowl host city, the Chiefs flew into Tampa on the day before the game as they had during the regular season (had another NFC team advanced to the Super Bowl instead of the Buccaneers, they would have done this as well).
 The "Super Bowl Opening Night" festivities on the Monday preceding the game were cancelled and replaced with a virtual media availability.

 In March, health officials in Hillsborough County, Florida determined that Super Bowl LV was not a superspreader event.
 The officials cited 53 cases (out of 14,809 confirmed cases overall in a one-month span surrounding the game) that were traced to official Super Bowl events, three of those being people who attended the game itself; they also noted that unofficial house parties were likely far greater causes of spread during that time span.